 BiographyPaul Muni was born Meshilem Meier Weisenfreund on September 22, 1895 in Lemberg, Galicia, a province of the Austro-Hungarian Empire, now called Lviv, in the Ukraine.
 When he was seven his family emigrated to the United States and his parents toured the mid west acting with the Yiddish theater.
 He joined them as a young teenager in 1908, often playing characters much older in heavy stage make up.

-From 1910 he toured with various Yiddish acting companies around America, firstly with Samuel Grossman's theater troupe, then a burlesque company in Philadelphia, and from 1917–18 he worked with Molly Picon's company in Boston.
+From 1910 he toured with various Yiddish acting companies around America, firstly with Samuel Grossman's theater troupe, then a burlesque company in Philadelphia, and from 1917 for a year he worked with Molly Picon's company in Boston.

 His talent was recognised by the founder of the New York Yiddish Art Theater, Maurice Schwartz, who signed him up in 1918 and he became a star of Yiddish theater during the 1920s.
 Muni's acting was all in Yiddish until his first Broadway appearance in 1926 when he performed in 'We Americans', credited as Muni Wisenfrend.
 It was his first English-speaking acting part and his performance brought him to the attention of Hollywood.